Jamie Lynn Spears’ Ex Casey Aldridge Gushes Over Daughter Maddie On Social Media

 — TheBieberNews (@TheBieberNewz) February 7, 2017

-Jamie Lynn Spears is now drawing criticism from outsiders who say she never should never have let Maddie operate the ATV alone and allegedly without a helmet.
+Jamie Lynn Spears is now drawing criticism from outsiders who say she never should have let Maddie operate the ATV alone and allegedly without a helmet.
 TMZ reports that Maddie received the Polaris ATV for her 7th birthday, but the Polaris manual clearly states to “never allow a child under age 10 to operate or ride as a passenger in this vehicle.”

 TMZ also reports that Polaris issued a statement, offering “thoughts and prayers” to Jamie Lynn Spears and her family, adding that safety is “our absolute top priority.”